Why Film in France?

 Best Time to Film in France

-France features Atlantic, continental, and Mediterranean climates with distinct seasons that offer varied looks throughout the year.
+France features Atlantic, continental, and Mediterranean climates with distinct seasons that offer varied looks year-round.
+Understanding regional weather patterns keeps schedules realistic.

 Spring (Mar–May)